AdguardTeam/AdguardKnowledgeBase/pages/11.miscellaneous/02.updating-kb/docs.en.md

 ## Translating an article

 This part is tricky.
 Currently, our Knowledgebase only supports the English and Russian languages, but we can envision a future where we have many more to choose from.
 You can help us lay the foundation of this future by suggesting translations to existing articles.
 Everything that was said about [writing new articles](#new-article) applies here too, the main difference is that you should always create the new file in the same folder as the original one, and name it accordingly (e.g. `docs.es.md` for Spanish).
 Use the English original's raw text to copy the structure of the article, it will eliminate a lot of possible misunderstandings and inconsistencies.

+<a name="license"></a>

+## AdGuard license for contribution

+Our Knowledgebase is a very important fount of information, that lets people know more about AdGuard.
+That is why our team is always glad to reward people contributed to its content with AdGuard licenses.

+We do not have any strict criteria for how much you need to contribute to get a license key, but if you feel that you’ve done enough, just send us a message to [st@adguard.com](mailto:st@adguard.com).